vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/macOS Updater Utility/README.md

 2. Search for and select "OAuth Client Management"
 3. Select "Add" and fill in the details similar to below.
 Feel free to modify as you see fit:
     1. <img width="1165" alt="image" src="https://user-images.githubusercontent.com/63124926/181052726-89d89b96-9c20-4817-9946-d8ef55639e14.png">
 4. After selecting "Save" you will need to note/save the Client ID and Secret.
+This is the only time you will be able to access the Client Secret, so ensure to keep it in a safe place.
 These will be needed in a later step when deploying the script.

 ## Deploying macOS Updater Utility
 #### Script